tekpinar/correlationplus/README.md

-# CorrelationPlus
+# correlationplus

 A Python package to calculate, visualize and analyze dynamical correlations of proteins.

-CorrelationPlus contains four scripts that you can use to calculate, visualize and analyze dynamical correlations of proteins.
+correlationplus contains four scripts that you can use to calculate, visualize and analyze dynamical correlations of proteins.
 These correlations can be dynamical cross-correlations, linear mutual information or generalized correlations.